kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  CloudFormation Stack Roles (6:52)
 ##  Service Catalog (7:25)
 ##  CI/CD using AWS Code* (15:29)
+CODE - BUILD - TEST - DEPLOY
+CodeCommit - Code Build (+test) - Code Deploy Development Pipeline orchstrates these tools easilly Pipeline is for ONE AND ONLY ONE branch buildspec.yml or .json (Used frode Build to build and test) appspec.yml or .json (Used from the CodeDeploy to deploy) CodeDeploy can deploy to:
+1. Using one or more DOne or more EC2 using deployment group
+2. Elastic Beanstalk or AWS OptsWorks
+3. AWS Cloudformation
+4. ECS or ECS (Blue/Green())
+5. Service Catalogs
+6. Alexa Skills Kit
+7. S3

 ##  Elastic Beanstalk (18:47)
 ##  [NEW] OpsWorks (15:56)
 ##  AWS Systems Manager - Agent Architecture (7:39)